St. Mark on the Lord Have Mercies

 Most non-Christians and modern Christians are not comfortable worshiping liturgically.
 The entire service seems canned to them!
 But it is not the service that is canned, it is the unbeliever that is canned.
 They are canned because they were taught not to grow and become one with the entirety of the kingdom of Christ.
 They are canned because someone has limited their capacity to know and give to God.
 A modern teacher has infiltrated their soul with doctrine and polemics that create a top-stop in their minds and hearts.

 The Orthodox Church worships regardless of how you worship; regardless of whether you worship or not!
 The Orthodox Church assumes a worship service for the Christian who desires to grow in Christ, to come into full communion with Him.
 Non-Orthodox and immature Christians should first learn about worship before they jump to conclusions about its nature.
 If they do jump to conclusions without being discipled they risk being lost to the spirit of contemporary “Christianity.”
 Contemporary Christianity’s worship is geared for the non-Christian (in the name of evangelism), therefore any non-Christian or new Christian will inherit the feeling of being whole within their service.
-They can indeed be filled, but in their very limited capacity (remember, they have a “top-stop”).
+They can indeed be filled, but in their very limited capacity.

 Orthodox worship is not what Protestants refer to as “discipleship,” or even, in many ways, “evangelism;” although both certainly do happen within the service.
 In discipleship the Church comes down to the new believer’s level, giving certain amounts of attention and information as the person grows: a one-on-one relationship.
 But worship does not involve the Church fragmenting DOWN to the catechumen’s spiritual level, it involves raising the Church UP to God.
 This is why the calling of the priest is so important!
 He is bringing us up to God, to worship and serve God – to give Him our hearts, hence the Anaphora within the Liturgy: “Priest: Lift up your hearts.
 People: We lift them up unto the Lord.
 Priest: Let us give thanks to the Lord our God.
 It is meet and right so to do.”

-The Triumphal Hymn
+On the Triumphal Hymn

 Priest: Singing the victory hymn, proclaiming, crying out, and saying…